Benelli Imperiale 400: 5 things to know23rd Oct 2019 3:18 pm

-Benelli’s upcoming Imperiale was first showcased at EICMA 2017 and it drew a lot of attention, especially from the Indian market.
-Here are five things to know about this unashamedly retro motorcycle:
+The Benelli Imperiale was first showcased at EICMA 2017, and it drew a lot of attention, especially from our market.
+The bike has just been launched in India, and here are five things to know about this unabashedly retro motorcycle:

 First retro offering

 The Imperiale 400 is said to be a reinterpretation of one of the manufacturer’s historic models produced in the 1950s.
 This is apparent from the classic-looking tank, round headlights, flat seat, and minimalistic panels.
 Much like other retro-themed bikes – the Jawas and the Royal Enfields – this one too has a long rear fender.

 Benelli says that the bike is an 'authentic and pure bike, which in its simplicity retains its distinct personality'.
 This is the manufacturer’s first proper retro offering and it falls under the ‘Classic’ category of the brand.

 Engine and gearbox